Child Protection Policy

 - Provide support for staff in undertaking their responsibility in this area.

-- Be aware of the School’s Child Protection Policy (this policy) and the related Mandatory Reporting Policy;
+- Be aware of the School’s Child Protection Policy (this policy) the related, Child Protection Code of Conduct and Mandatory Reporting

 - Report any reasonable belief of child abuse (including sexual abuse) to the police or fulfil their obligation as Mandatory Notifiers (if applicable); and